 A: Fixing your pet will help reduce the need to spray and mark their territory.

 A: Unsterilized animals often exhibit more behavior and temperament problems than do those who have been spayed or neutered.
+Male dogs tend to try to get out of the yard to find a mate.

 Q: What if I just let my female go through her heat cycles?